Contact us

 Dispute Transaction Meaning

 The dispute transaction meaning refers to a situation initiated when the customer requests its bank to review a particular payment; the reasons could be varied but mostly related to fraud, billing errors, and non-receipt of goods or services.
 The investigative process entails a temporary reversal of charge by the issuing bank.
+In practice, a transaction dispute may arise from credit card payments, bank account charges, or purchases made at an online store.

 Common Reasons for a Dispute